 You’ll then need to get a company identification number and fiscal code by signing documents in front of a notary public.
 Your employees cannot begin work until you receive the fiscal code.

-Italy Payroll Processing Company
+Payroll Processing Company in Italy

 When you’re ready to set up your Italy payroll, contact Globalization Partners.
 We will pay your employees per Italy’s employment laws and make sure you always stay compliant.